magento/devdocs/src/cloud/howtos/debug.md

 {:.procedure}
 To compress files and copy them to your local machine:

-1. Use SSH to login to the remote environment.
+1. Use SSH to log in to the remote environment.

 1. Compress the files.